What sort of third-grade teacher would take her students on a field trip to a nudist colony?

 It was the reference to keys that triggered my memory.

-My daughter’s wonderful third-grade teacher, Ms. Monroe, wanted her students exposed to the great outdoors.
+My daughter’s excellent third-grade teacher, Ms. M., wanted her students to be exposed to the great outdoors.
 She established a classroom garden, assigned projects drawing pictures of seedlings and flowers, and taught them to appreciate earthworms.

-Mrs. Monroe even took the class on a field trip to her small farm where we ate “Pink Lady” apples fresh from trees and walked along a creek.
+Mrs. M even took the class on a field trip to her small farm.
+There we ate “Pink Lady” apples fresh from trees and walked along a creek.
 She believed kids benefited from time spent in the natural world.

 The world’s tallest tree

-On this particular field trip, we were headed in search of the world’s tallest tree, which had just been identified as standing among a series of other sequoias in Montgomery Woods State Park.
+On this particular field trip, we were headed in search of the world’s tallest tree.
+It had just been identified as standing among a series of other sequoias in Montgomery Woods State Park.

 We drove fifteen miles west of town to the end of the road.
-There we met park ranger Karl, whom I knew from boy scouts.
+There we met park ranger Karl, whom I knew from the Boy Scouts.

 He led us on a hike through the lonely forest.
-He pointed out sword leaf ferns, widowmaker limbs, poison oak, and other important items to know about in a forest.
+He pointed out sword leaf ferns, widow-maker limbs, poison oak, and other essential items to know about in a forest.

 We forded a creek and hiked along a narrow trail.
 The hush of a redwood forest is dense and moist, soft somehow, and the children’s eyes grew wide.

-We examined a banana slug–which made the girls shriek and the boys grin.
-Mostly we hiked in silence savoring the fresh air–it breathes in easier in the forest–and the green against mahogany colors.
+We examined a banana slug–which made the girls shriek, and the boys grin.
+Mostly, we hiked in silence, savoring the fresh air.
+The atmosphere breathes more easily in the forest.

-Karl waved in the direction of trees so high it was hard to put your head back far enough to see the top.
+Karl waved at trees so tall that we had to put our heads back to see their tops.
 “One of those is the world’s tallest living thing, 369 feet high.
-You just can’t tell which one because they’re growing on a hillside.”
+You can’t tell which one because they’re growing on a hillside.”

-Karl was in a hurry that day, so after we tramped back to the parking lot, he jumped into his ranger truck and drove off.
+Karl was in a hurry that day.
+Once we tramped back to the parking lot, he jumped into his forest ranger truck and drove off.
 We collected our picnic lunches.

-Except I’d been a mother long enough to know kids got bored easily, so I went back to the car and grabbed several books.
+I’d been a mother long enough to know kids got bored easily, so I grabbed several books.
 I thought knock-knock jokes would entertain the children while they ate.

 They liked the jokes.